What is latency and how much is too much?

 If possible, connect to servers that are geographically closer to you.
 Many online games and services allow you to choose a server region and selecting one close to your location reduces the physical distance data must travel.
 If you use a VPN, choose a server that’s close to your location to keep your latency low.

-If you’re serious about gaming, our gaming broadband deals will be ideal for those intense and competitive moments in online games, with minimal packet loss, ping and latency to keep your game running smoothly.
+So If you’re serious about gaming, our gaming broadband deals will be ideal for those intense and competitive moments in online games, giving you minimal packet loss, ping and latency to keep your game running smoothly.

 Browse the Virgin Media range